 Of course puppies have many things in common and everyone's learning is based on the same science.
 Yet each puppy needs his own equation for excellence!
 Personality, breed specific behavior, and learning history will vary greatly from one individual to the next.
 To that, add your goals for your puppy and future adult dog, along with what you do with them on a daily basis.
 Before we begin, we'll want you to complete our sign up form which will ask you about your puppy's preferences (motivations), dislikes or fears, and your goals.
 This allows us to create an appropriate plan so your puppy can thrive in the program.

-But Just So You'll Have an Idea...
+And, Just So You'll Have an Idea...
 For most puppies, early sessions focus on leash skills so we can build focus and attention and develop a working relationship before progressing.
 After the first few sessions, we'll start our "off leash" training, with puppy on a long line and in a low distraction open space.
 Once skills have developed a little there, we'll move on to generalize those skills to other places, and again increase level of distractions.
 Meanwhile, we'll be mixing in on leash sessions, or on and off leash combined sessions, to continue work in both arenas.

 Puppy Tells us Everything We bring a lot of experience to the table, but your puppy's behavior is our best indicator of what work is most needed.
 We may have a plan to work extensively on coming when called on a particular day, for example.
 While we're engaged in that, a group of school children enter the field en mass, and puppy becomes concerned - barking and lunging and then backing away shaking.
 Immediately, we change tack and work on increasing comfort level with this particular group of children.
-Later, in conversation with you, we discuss a different primary focus for your puppy's training with us for the next while.
+Later, in conversation with you, we discuss a different primary focus for your puppy's training with us for the next while to build puppy's confidence around children.
 This is but one example of how your puppy's behavior guides ours to give them the learning they most need during adolescence.

 We Stay Connected